71emj/compare/README.md

   .toAllOther("nothing matched")
   .Ended((debug, result) => console.log(result)); // "just home"
 ```
-This is a code snippet created with the library, after creating an instance of the object user can pass whatever variable they wish to evaluate in the form of an object property (or if needed an array of objects).
-The variable (now a property of an object) will be evaluated against every expression(s) stated in each case, and once a match is found Compare will deliver the value (the second argument) associated with the case to a callback passed by the user.
+With Compare you can simply pass whatever variable(s) you wish to evaluate in the form of an object property (or if needed an array of objects).
+The variable (now a property of an object) will be evaluated against every expression(s) stated in each case, and once a match is found Compare will deliver the value (the second argument) associated with the case back to you.

+## Features
+* Basic name-value matching similar to switch.
+* Multiple case matching, supporting || and && operators.
+* Allows infinite chaining, with exception of attaching methods to end case method, see [Ended](#compareendedcallbackdebug-result).
+* Basic debug function passed as first argument in end case method (see [Ended](#compareendedcallbackdebug-result)), allowed user to see the parameters passed as matching targes.
+* Individual case can take second/third argument as variable/callback/both, see [toCase](#comparetocaseexpression-value-callback).

 ## List of Functions